agility/agility-cms-apps/cloudinary/README.md

 1. Clone the repository
 2. Deploy to a static host such as **Netlify** or **Vercel**
 3. Register the App within Agility CMS in your Organization - you must be an Organization Admin
-4. Install the App in your intance(s)
+4. Install the App in your instance(s)